redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ::

-    $ cp hello.c hello.c.orig
+    $ cp cello.c cello.c.orig

-Next, we want to make an edit to ``hello.c`` using our favorite text editor.
+Next, we want to make an edit to ``cello.c`` using our favorite text editor.
-Update your ``hello.c`` to match the output below.
+Update your ``cello.c`` to match the output below.

 .. code-block:: c